BrewBlox/brewblox-documentation/dev/reference/spark_commands.md

 A command that will only ever return a single value will return it as part of the Response.<br>
 List values are only used in the LIST_ACTIVE_OBJECTS and LIST_STORED_OBJECTS commands.<br>

-Examples (spaces only for readability):
+Examples (spaces added for readability):
 ```
 REQUEST | RESPONSE
 REQUEST | RESPONSE, LIST_VALUE, LIST_VALUE